Apple to Pay $450 Million to Consumers After Losing E-Book Appeal

 Steve Jobs Initially Dismissed the iBookstore Idea

-When Eddy Cue -- now responsible for the iBookstore, among others -- first approached Steve Jobs with the idea of creating an eBook store for the iPad, Jobs' first reaction was "no" (via AllThingsD). (more…)
+When Eddy Cue approached Steve Jobs back in 2009 with the idea of launching an eBook store on the iPad, Jobs dismissed the suggestion.

 Antitrust Case Brings Eddy Cue to Manhattan Court Today